lawrancej/Compilers/workspace/Lab3/README.md

 Do one of the following by yourself or with a parter or two:

-1. Implement the phases of a compiler for a language of your choosing or invention.
+1. Implement the phases of a compiler or interpreter for a language of your choosing or invention.

 	* Scanner (lexer/tokenizer).
 Use Flex, JFlex, or scanners included with the parser tools listed next.
 	* Parser.
 Use a parser generator tool (e.g., [Bison](http://www.gnu.org/software/bison/), [javacc](https://javacc.java.net/), [antlr](http://www.antlr.org/), [Gold](http://goldparser.org/)) or use a parser combinator library (e.g., [JParsec](https://github.com/abailly/jparsec), [Boost::Spirit](http://boost-spirit.com/home/), [PyParsing](http://pyparsing.wikispaces.com/)).

 	To use any parser you will need a grammar.
 For inspiration, look to the following in increasing order of complexity:

 	* [Lisp grammar](http://ragnermagalhaes.blogspot.com/2007/08/bison-lisp-grammar.html)
 	* [Pascal grammar](http://www.cs.utexas.edu/~novak/grammar.html)
 	* [Python grammar](http://docs.python.org/2/reference/grammar.html)